-XIII.
+XIV.
 Miscellaneous General Questions

-- A. Does the Immanuel Approach use guided imagery? - B. Is Immanuel Approach visual imagery create by my imagination? - C. Questions regarding anger: Is anger inherently sinful?
+- A. Does the Immanuel Approach use guided imagery? - B. Is Immanuel Approach visual imagery created by my imagination? - C. Questions regarding anger: Is anger inherently sinful?
 Is there an appropriate, healthy function for anger?
-Are anger and judgment the same thing? - D. What about "extras" that we want to include in our Immanuel Approach teaching/training? - E. Do you ever see physical healing with the Immanuel Approach? - F. Does an Immanuel lifestyle really need to include regular, deliberate, proactive trauma work? - G. I have a concern about somebody in the IA community.
-Can you talk to them?
+Are anger and judgment the same thing? - D. What about "extras" that we want to include in our Immanuel Approach teaching/training? - E. Do you ever see physical healing with the Immanuel Approach? - F. Does an Immanuel lifestyle really need to include regular, deliberate, proactive trauma work? - G. How can I help spread the Immanuel Approach?

-XIV.
+XV.
 Advanced Topics

-A. What do I do if I encounter something strange/unusual - something I've never seen before, and I have no idea what it is?

-- B. How do you help a recipient who is working on infant attachment trauma absence wounds, and says something along the lines of, "I don't want Jesus, I want my mother!!" - C. What are your thoughts regarding SRA and DID (Satanic Ritual Abuse and Dissociative Identity Disorder)? - D. Additional thoughts for those who are dealing with especially difficult situations.
+- A. What do I do if I encounter something strange/unusual something I've never seen before, and I have no idea what it is? - B. How do you help a recipient who is working on infant attachment trauma absence wounds, and says something along the lines of, "I don't want Jesus, I want my mother!!" - C. What are your thoughts regarding SRA and DID (Satanic Ritual Abuse and Dissociative Identity Disorder)? - D. Additional thoughts for those who are dealing with especially difficult situations.